Lee Harvey Oswald: Edwin Walker assassination attempt

-In March 1963, Oswald used the alias "A. Hidell" to make a mail-order purchase of a secondhand 6.5 mm caliber Carcano rifle for $29.95.
-He also purchased a .38 Smith & Wesson Model 10 revolver by the same method.
+In March 1963, Oswald used the alias "A. Hidell" to make a mail-order purchase of a secondhand 6.5 mm caliber Carcano rifle for $19.95, plus $1.50 for shipping.
+He also purchased a .38 Smith & Wesson Model 10 revolver by mail for $29.95 plus $1.27 shipping.
 The Warren Commission concluded that Oswald attempted to kill retired U.S. Major General Edwin Walker on April 10, 1963, and that Oswald fired the Carcano rifle at Walker through a window from less than 100 ft away as Walker sat at a desk in his Dallas home.
-The bullet struck the window-frame and Walker's only injuries were bullet fragments to the forearm.
+The bullet struck the window frame and Walker's only injuries were bullet fragments to the forearm.
 The United States House Select Committee on Assassinations stated that the "evidence strongly suggested" that Oswald carried out the shooting.

 General Walker was an outspoken anti-communist, segregationist, and member of the John Birch Society.
 In 1961, Walker had been relieved of his command of the 24th Division of the U.S. Army in West Germany for distributing right-wing literature to his troops.
 Walker's later actions in opposition to racial integration at the University of Mississippi led to his arrest on insurrection, seditious conspiracy, and other charges.
 He was temporarily held in a mental institution on orders from President Kennedy's brother, Attorney General Robert F. Kennedy, but a grand jury declined to indict him.

 Marina Oswald testified that her husband told her that he traveled by bus to General Walker's house and shot at Walker with his rifle.
 She said that Oswald considered Walker to be the leader of a "fascist organization".
 A note Oswald left for Marina on the night of the attempt, telling her what to do if he did not return, was found ten days after the Kennedy assassination.